 3330 x 4049 pixels

 28.2 x 34.3 cm ⏐ 11.1 x 13.5 in (300dpi)

 DON W. FAWCETT / SCIENCE PHOTO LIBRARY DON W. FAWCETT / SCIENCE PHOTO LIBRARY

 Scanning electron micrograph of the epithelium of the human oviduct, at mid-cycle.
 The differences in size and shape of cilia and microvilli are well illustrated by scanning micrographs of the lumenal surface of the epithelium lining the mammalian oviduct.
-The tufts of cilia (here in orange) associated with individual ciliated cells project several microns above the convex apices of non-ciliated cells covered with short microvilli (in green).
+The tufts of cilia (here in pink) associated with individual ciliated cells project several microns above the convex apices of non-ciliated cells covered with short microvilli (in sepia).
 The number of ciliated cells in this epithelium is under hormonal control by estrogens.

 Model release not required.
 Property release not required.